 Team: Programs | Commitment: Career | Location: Egypt

-The Food Security and Agribusiness Support (FAS) program is a five year, $23 million USAID funded program implemented by CNFA in Egypt.
-The goal of FAS is to increase agriculture-related incomes of smallholder farmers in Upper Egypt.
-The program will achieve this goal by implementing a market-driven approach that facilitates sustainable, pro-poor value chain development and helps smallholders increase access to domestic and export markets.
+The Food Security and Agribusiness Support (FAS) program is a five year, $23 million USAID and Feed the Future funded program implemented by CNFA in Egypt.
+The goal of FAS is to increase agriculture-related incomes of smallholder horticulture farmers in Upper Egypt.
+The program will achieve this goal by implementing a market driven approach that facilitates sustainable, pro-poor value chain development and helps smallholders increase access to domestic and export markets.
 The market-driven approach will be supported by four interrelated components: 1) improved on-farm production, 2) more efficient post-harvest processes, 3) improved marketing of agriculture crops and products, and 4) improved nutritional status, especially for women and children.

 Duties and Responsibilities